 Include Cleaning on your Calendar

 As for your monthly clean, although I suggest adding that to your monthly itinerary, I also encourage flexibility; if you are anything like me, your schedule changes frequently.
 Just make sure you don’t forget about it all together!

-I hope these tips will help you to clean like a pro and make your life a little easier!
-What cleaning tip do you have to share?
+I hope these tips will help you Cleaning Your Home Like a Pro and make your life a little easier!